near/docs/docs/tutorials/contracts/nfts/4-core.md

 #### internal_transfer

-It's now time to implement the meat and potatoes of this tutorial, the `internal_transfer` function.
+It's now time to implement the `internal_transfer` function which is the meat and potatoes of this tutorial.
 This function will take the following parameters:

 - **sender_id**: the account that's attempting to transfer the token.
 - **receiver_id**: the account that's receiving the token.